medbai2/common-go/README.md

 ## 📄 License

-This library is part of the MedBAI ecosystem and follows the project's licensing terms.
+This library follows the project's licensing terms.

 ---